JacksonTrudel/steganography/README.md

 # steganography

 Simple C program which offers utilities for substitution steganography.
 It can hide a message within a .bmp file and discover messages it has hidden.
-This is made for educational purposes, and shall not be used for criminal purposes.
+This is made for educational purposes; use in accordance to state and federal law.

 ## How to use this program